umwelt-software/tinyproto/README.md

 ## Introduction

 Tiny Protocol is layer 2 protocol.
 It is intended to be used for the systems with low resources.
 It is also can be compiled for desktop Linux system, and it can be built it for Windows.
-Using this library you can easy implement data transfer between 2 microcontrollers or between microcontroller and pc.
+Using this library you can easy implement data transfer between 2 microcontrollers or between microcontroller and pc via UART, SPI, I2C or any other communication channels.
 You don't need to think about data synchronization between points.
 The library use no dynamic allocation of memory.
 TinyProto is based on RFC 1662, it implements the following frames:
  * U-frames (SABM, UA)
  * S-frames (REJ, RR)